-Nobody wants to set off on an island vacation and discover that it is not the type of experience they wanted.
+Nobody wants to set off on a Belize vacation and discover that it is not the type of island hopping experience they wanted.
 Keep reading to find the best spots in Belize to suit your particular interests.
-While each of Belize’s islands, or “cayes,” are amazing, some are more remote than others or best suited to particular types of traveler.
+While each of Belize’s islands, or “cayes,” are amazing, some are more remote than others or best suited to particular types of travelers.

 For Family Trips